pulse99r/pulse99r/README.md

 - 👀 I’m interested in fullstack web development and FileMaker
 - 🌱 I’m currently learning JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on a couple of project concepts for which I believe there is a real market.
-- 📫 How to reach me email
+- 📫 How to reach me: email

 <!---
 pulse99r/pulse99r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.